BNNJ/lemin-java/README.md

 ## How does it work ?

-The main algorithm is based on Edmonds-Karp algorithm, which is ued to find the maximum flow in a network (represented by a graph), in our case the maze the ants must go though.\
+The main algorithm is based on Edmonds-Karp algorithm, which is used to find the maximum flow in a network (represented by a graph), in our case the maze the ants must go though.\
 Here's the basics of it:
 1. run a breadth first search on the graph to find the shortest path from the source node to the sink.
 If a path was found, keep going.
 Otherwise, there is no augmenting path left, so we stop.
 2. update the edges in this way:\